-Gun violence continues to surge in Chicago
+Gun crime continues to surge in Chicago

-CHICAGO (AP) - A surge of gun violence over the past two weekends is continuing with more than 20 people shot in a 12-hour period.
+CHICAGO (AP) — A surge of gun violence over the past two weekends in Chicago is continuing with more than 20 people shot in a 12-hour period.

 The spate of shootings has left the city with more homicides than either of the last two years during the same period and puts the city on a similar pace as in 2016 and 2017 - two of the most violent years in Chicago since the 1990s.